jake-dame/reductor/docs/3-music-xml.md

 It is all optional, save for one element: the `<part-list>` element, which contains `<score-part>` elements and is basically a mapping for the rest of the document.
 It provides id's, the ability to give names to the parts (e.g. "trumpet"), specification of staff quantity, etc.

+Things like `<work>` and `<identifcation>` are metadata-only elements, and do not include anything that will be rendered.
+This can be confusing because title and composer are referenced here.
+Again, this is more metadata, but can also be applicable in larger, more complex pieces/opuses (multi-movement, catalog numbers, front page vs. title cover, etc.).
+The stuff that is rendered will be down in one of the 5 or 6 `<credit>` elements.

+`<defaults` is rendering stuff, and can be ignored.

 ## Body